-The Upper Mustang trek takes tourists through Lo, an undiscovered Buddhist kingdom in the upper Mustang.
+The Upper Mustang trek takes tourists through Lo, an undiscovered Buddhist kingdom in the Upper Mustang, which has remained relatively untouched by modernization.
 In terms of both its people and culture, as well as its arid landscape of huge cliffs and oddly formed and colored rocks, this remote trans-Himalayan mountain region, which shares a border with Tibet, has a distinctively Tibetan feel to it.
 The maximum altitude for the Upper Mustang Trek is 3,810m (12,500ft).
 The weather in Upper Mustang is trans-Himalayan (which is cool and semi-arid with precipitation in the range of 250 to 400mm).
 You begin to appreciate the wind's gentle kisses on your cheeks as you continue to take in the gorgeous view.

 Difficulty Level of Upper Mustang Trekking

-The difficulty level for the Upper Mustang Trek is considered medium.
+The Upper Mustang Trekking is considered a moderate-level trek that requires a good level of fitness and stamina.
 You can finish the walk, though, if you're in good physical form and eager to see the trans-Himalayan region.
 It is suitable for all ages, but especially the elderly and families with young children.
 Generally, walkers are able to finish the Upper Mustang path without any restrictions.
 However, a good level of fitness is needed for this walk.

 The walk-in Upper Mustang is regarded as difficult due to its height and arid environment.
 This hike has its ups and downs, just like many treks in the Himalayas of Nepal.
 High passes and treacherous descents must be overcome.
 This trek is accessible practically year-round because it is in a rain shadow.